 It is also important to consider how you want to leave your assets if you remarry after a divorce or death of your first spouse.
 People like to make provisions for their new spouse, but also be cognizant of the fact that they may have children from a prior marriage that they want to leave the bulk of their estate to.

 Of course, no matter when you establish your very first will, your life will inevitably change from that point.
 Major life changes happen to everyone, including the top names on your list of nearest and dearest.
 Perhaps you get married or divorce the spouse you had when your first will was written.
 Perhaps an older relative you left something to passes away before you do, or you lose track of friends who were once close enough to be considered an inheritor.
 When life changes, you need to meet with an attorney to discuss changing your will.

 Many people will need to re-write their wills after they have children, adjusting distribution of wealth to include the children and not just their spouse.

 Then there’s the fact that you will continue to accumulate wealth and assets over a lifetime.
 When you wrote your first will, you may not have yet owned a house, built a valuable collection, or accumulated significant savings that are worth splitting between several people.

 Facing Family Law Issues?
 Contact Our Office Today!

 Never underestimate the need to re-write your will.
-This is something that should be considered seriously at least once a year.
 Ask yourself what has changed in your life and if your will is still appropriate for your life circumstances, closest loved ones, and complete set of personal assets in your estate.
 If anything significant has changed, a family lawyer can help you sort out a new will no matter how complex your wishes become over the years.
 For more information or a consultation on how to rewrite your will for new circumstances, contact us today!